Programme

 Gazeta Sasha

-The Aleksanteri Institute's student organization, Sasha Ry will be selling print editions of the latest edition of their magazine Gazeta under the theme of Resistance at the information desk.
+The Aleksanteri Institute's student organization, Sasha, will be selling print editions of the latest edition of their magazine Gazeta under the theme of Resistance at the information desk.

 Has Poland truly set itself back on the path towards functioning liberal democracy?
 Why is Belarusian considered an endangered language despite having 3.6 million speakers?
-How did the Baltics 'Sing' their way to reclaiming their sovereignty?
+What do Georgia's youth activists have to say about the passage of the foreign agent law in Georgia?
 These stories and more in Gazeta Sasha Issue 3: Resistance.

 10:00 - 11:00 | Main Building Hall F4050 (Fabianinkatu 33)

-Please join us in Hall F4050 for the official opening of the 2024 Aleksanteri Conference.
-Please note the opening ceremony will be recorded and livestreamed.
+Join us in Hall F4050 for the official opening of the 2024 Aleksanteri Conference.
+The opening ceremony will be recorded and livestreamed.

 11:00 - 12:00 | Main Building Hall F4050 (Fabianinkatu 33)